Last updated on July 5th, 2023

-Some tourists claim that Beach Przno (or as it is also called Plavi Horizonti beach) is one of the best beaches in Montenegro.
-It is not completely quiet since locals love coming here, but even during the busiest months of July and August, there is enough room for everyone to sunbathe and swim.
+Some tourists claim that Beach Przno (or as it is also called Plavi Horizonti Beach) is one of the best beaches in Montenegro.
+It is not completely quiet since locals love coming there, but even during the busiest months of July and August, there is enough room for everyone to sunbathe and swim.

-My favorite part is that the entire coast here is surrounded by a pine forest.
-So if you’ll want to escape the sun and heat, please do so in the nearby shade and cool.
+My favorite part is that the entire coast along this beach is surrounded by a pine forest.
+So if you want to escape the sun and heat, shade is available.

-Przno beach is one of the sandy beaches in Montenegro.
-Families with kids always come here to spend a day and relax.
+Przno Beach is one of the sandy beaches in Montenegro.
+It is popular among families with kids.

-To get here, you need to have a car.
+To get there, you need to have a car.

 Beach Morinj in Kotor Bay

-Some travelers, who have been on the road for a long time, say this beach is one of the loveliest beaches on the Mediterranean coast.
+Some people say this beach is one of the loveliest beaches on the Mediterranean coast.
 Personally, for me, it is one of my favorite beaches in Montenegro and here is why.

-The transparent water, sand, and pebble covering, surrounding mountains with greens of all shades, aromas of laurel, chestnut, fig, and coniferous trees create a pacifying background.
-This is actually a type of environment that doctors in Ukraine “prescribe” to restore the vision and calm an anxious mind.
+The transparent water, sand, and pebble covering, surrounding mountains with all shades of green, and aromas of laurel, chestnut, fig, and coniferous trees create a pacifying background.
+This is actually a type of environment that some doctors “prescribe” to restore vision and calm an anxious mind.

 Morinj is located in the Bay of Kotor and in this part an incredible number of small mountain streams and springs flow into the sea.
 Due to the fresh streams coming from the mountains, the water in the bay is constantly changing and its temperature always remains cooler compared to other coves along the coast.